Take the following steps to prevent airborne particles from getting in and respiratory droplets from leaking out of your facemask.

 2. Make sure your mask fits snugly against your face.

-Gaps can let air with respiratory droplets leak in and out around the edges of the mask.
+Gaps can let air leak in and out around the edges of the mask.

 - Use toggles or a knotting and tucking technique with medical/surgical masks to ensure a good fit.

 - Using a mask fitter or brace over a disposable medical/surgical mask or a cloth mask can help prevent air from leaking around the edges of the mask.

 - Check for gaps by cupping your hands around the outside edges of the mask.
 Make sure no air is flowing near your eyes or from the sides of the mask.
 If the mask has a good fit, you may be able to see the mask material move in and out with each breath.

 You can wear a disposable surgical mask underneath a cloth mask but do not combine two disposable masks.
 The cloth mask should push the edges of the disposable mask against your face.

 - KN95/N95 masks should not be layered with other masks (with some exceptions in healthcare facilities).

 - If you wear a cloth mask alone, it is best to wear it in less crowded setting.
 It should have at least two layers, a nose brace, and be made of tightly woven fabrics.

 4. Other considerations: Certain types of facial hair, such as beards, can make mask fitting difficult.
 People with beards can do one or more of the following:

 - Trim their beards close to the face.